dkuku/tile_server/README.md

     |> Map.new()
   end
 ```
-The other thing that weird is the get_tms_y function - many of the mbtiles files are stored with the y coordinate in reverse order this can be easily seen if the tiles are aligned weirdly when displayed.
-This param needs to be recalculated.
+The other thing that may be weird here is the `get_tms_y/2` function: many of the mbtiles files are stored with the y coordinate in reverse order this can be easily seen if the tiles look weird on the map like completly not aligned between rows when displayed.
-And the last puzzle piece is the router entry for our tiles
+Last puzzle piece is the router entry for our tiles
 ```
     get "/", MapController, :index
     get "/tiles/:z/:x/:y", MapController, :tile
 ```
-Now we are good to go, My only bottleneck was showing the vector tiles in the browser full screen - this takes some time because the browser needs to process all the data.
+Now we are good to go, The only bottleneck I spotted is the the vector tiles need to be processed by javascript full screen needs processing power and this takes few seconds because the browser needs to process all the data.
-But phoenix does here a good job:
+Otherwise phoenix does a good job here:
 ```
 [info] GET /tiles/14/9050/5531
 [info] Sent 200 in 3ms